puzzle pieces might just be on top of each other – look carefully!

 Phulkari, which literally translates as ‘Flower Work’, is synonymous with the culture of Punjab.
 This embroidery is made using coloured silken threads – a darn stitch on the reverse side of a cloth (Khaddar) piece.
 But the Phulkari is much more than a textile – woven deeply into history of Punjab, it has witnessed the partition, industrial reforms and changing fashion trends.

-Can you piece this masterpiece together?
+Can you piece this Phulkari work from the Partition Museum together?

 # puzzle pieces might just be on top of each other – look carefully!